Home Running Blog Site Index Link To Us Contact Us

 Two goals that work quite well, although this isn't exclusively the case, are

-Try not to increase you total mileage by more than 10% a week.
+- Try not to increase your total mileage by more than 10% a week.

-If you work backwards from this you'll find that you need 16 weeks to move from 10 miles in the week to this target, so would therefore need to start training 19 weeks prior to the event.
+If you work backwards from this you'll find that you need 16 weeks to move from 10 miles in the week to 45 miles, then adding on the 3 week taper after this to the race would mean you need to start training 19 weeks prior to the event.

 Many coaches will also put lighter weeks into the schedule to allow the body to recover from the stresses of training, so in practice you'll ideally want a 6 month preparation period for your first marathon - if you currently run less than 10 miles in a week.